LIMJIALIANG/CPT212-Assignment-2/README.md

 6. Briefly explain the Knuth-Morris-Pratt (KMP) algorithm (another string-matching algorithm).
 7. Compare and contrast the Boyer-Moore algorithm with the KMP algorithm in terms of their time and space complexity, strengths, and weaknesses.
 8. Discuss scenarios where one algorithm might be preferable over the other.

+### *This Git Hub Respository consists of Implementation of Boyer Moore Algorithm and several outputs for different test cases.*